merschformann/RAWSim-O/README.md

 A short video of the demonstrator application done with RAWSim-O and vacuum cleaning robots can be found here: https://youtu.be/bZHIXCxpXyc

+## GnuPlot

+Some of the functionality of RAWSim-O requires an installation of GnuPlot (see http://www.gnuplot.info/).
+GnuPlot's bin path must be added to the environment path variable.

 # License

 This program is free software: you can redistribute it and/or modify